pulumi/pulumi-docker-build/provider/internal/embed/image-examples.md

 using System.Collections.Generic;
 using System.Linq;
 using Pulumi;
-using Docker = Pulumi.Docker;
+using Dockerbuild = Pulumi.Dockerbuild;

 return await Deployment.RunAsync(() =>
 {
-    var image = new Docker.Buildx.Image("image", new()
+    var image = new Dockerbuild.Image("image", new()
     {
         CacheFrom = new[]
         {
-            new Docker.Buildx.Inputs.CacheFromArgs
+            new Dockerbuild.Inputs.CacheFromArgs
             {
-                Local = new Docker.Buildx.Inputs.CacheFromLocalArgs
+                Local = new Dockerbuild.Inputs.CacheFromLocalArgs
                 {
                     Src = "tmp/cache",
                 },